software-patterns/workshop/patterns/community-of-peers.md

 *Personally, I tend to feel weird criticising someone's ideas when I can see that they have a higher "rank" than me—and I'm less likely to take technical critique seriously when it comes from someone of a lower "rank".
-This despite the fact that I conciously believe P-levels are B.S. —benchristel*
+This despite the fact that I conciously believe this "ranks" are B.S. —benchristel*

 **Base salaries on years of service, Adjust pay to local cost of living and the employee's family situation—whether or not they have other people to support.
-Instead of publicizing a P-level for each employee, the company directory can list the skills each person has mastered.**
+Instead of publicizing a pay grade for each employee, the company directory can list the skills each person has mastered.**

 Once our basic needs are met, additional money doesn't make us happier.